Down Payment Calculator

 Down payments are the upfront portions paid to purchase homes.
 It is generally expressed as a percentage of the purchase price, such as 3.5% or 20%, and can come out to quite a hefty price.
 For instance, for a $250,000 home, a down payment of 3.5% is $8,750, while 20% is $50,000.
 Not a lot of people have this much simply sitting inside their wallets for home down payments; most will end up spending years saving diligently.

 Down payments are important to lenders; normally the larger, the better in their eyes.
 This is because big down payments lower risk.
 The smaller the total amount they lend out, the less likely they are to lose a lot of money when defaults do happen.

-Quick Tip: We recommend paying at least 20% down payment for home purchase if viable.
-A down payment reduces the size of its accompanying mortgage, resulting in savings over its life.
-For buyers using conventional loans (most people), by reaching 20% down payment, Private Mortgage Insurance (PMI) payments, which are sizable monthly fees that add up over time, can be avoided.
-In addition, mortgages with 20% down payment have higher chance of being approved and usually accompanied with better APR.
+Quick Tip: For conventional loans, paying at least 20% down payment for a home purchase will abolish Private Mortgage Insurance (PMI) payments, which are sizable monthly fees that add up over time.
+In addition, mortgages with a 20% down payment have higher chances of being approved and are usually accompanied with better APRs.